January 2000 North American blizzard

-The Carolina Crusher was one of the most powerful winter storms on record in parts of North Carolina.
-The storm hit the Greater Richmond Region on January 25, 2000, causing thousands of power outages within the area leaving 11 in of snow in Richmond, Virginia and 20.3 in in Raleigh-Durham International Airport before moving out to the Atlantic Ocean.
+The Carolina Crusher was one of the most powerful winter storms on record in parts of North Carolina, USA.
+The storm impacted the Greater Richmond Region on January 25th, 2000, causing thousands of power outages and leaving 11 inches of snow in Richmond, Virginia, and 20.3 in at Raleigh-Durham International Airport before moving out into the Atlantic Ocean.